Bob Mansfield: Career

 In August 2010, Mansfield took over the position of Devices Hardware Engineering from the departed Mark Papermaster.
 Although Apple announced Bob Mansfield's retirement on June 28, 2012, it was announced on August 27, 2012 that Mansfield would remain at Apple, working on "future projects" and reporting to Tim Cook.

 Apple announced on October 29, 2012 that Mansfield would take on a new role at Apple as Senior Vice President of Technologies.
 Reports have claimed that Scott Forstall's departure was a key reason for Mansfield's unexpected return from retirement.
 On July 28, 2013, roughly 9 months after Mansfield's appointment to Senior Vice President of Technologies, Mansfield's biography was removed from Apple's executive profiles webpage.
 It was subsequently confirmed by Apple that Mansfield was no longer a part of the executive team, but would "continue to work on special projects under CEO Tim Cook."

 He was heading Apple's car project until 2020.
-Now the car project is led by Apple's AI executive John Giannandrea.
+Following Mansfield's departure, Apple's AI executive John Giannandrea led the project, which was ultimately cancelled in 2024.